shraman-biswas/bmp/examples/README.md

 Examples
 ========

-Some usage examples for the BMP library.
+Some usage examples for the bmp library.